Features

 • Automatically generates APIs to streamline development processes.

-• Integrates with ChatGPT and Mistral to offer real-time code suggestions and support across preferred providers.
+• Integrates with OpenAI, Mistral, and OpenAI-compatible endpoints such as vLLM to offer real-time code suggestions across preferred providers.

 • Embedded Dataframe Export: